Physical Regeneration

 When is it due to happen?

-Work is now underway and it is expected that the works will take about six months to complete depending on the extent of repair works required, returning to its site in Bridgeton Cross next Summer.
+Work is now underway and it is expected that the works will take about six months to complete depending on the extent of repair works required, returning to its site in Bridgeton Cross Summer 2023.

 Progress So Far